JasminDreasond/FlipClip-Browser/README.md

 # FlipClip-Browser
-Browse Emulator NFT websites freely using your browser.
+Browser Emulator for open NFT websites freely using your browser.

 <hr/>